Michigan Tech Names New Residential Apartment Building Hillside Place

 September 30, 2010—

-Michigan Technological University’s Board of Control voted at its regular meeting today to name the University’s new residential apartment building Hillside Place.
+Michigan Technological University’s Board of Trustees voted at its regular meeting today to name the University’s new residential apartment building Hillside Place.
 The 192-bed student residence on the hill above McNair Hall opened this fall.

 “Hillside Place provides a distinctive name while keeping open the possibility of renaming it in the future if a donor were to come forward," explained Les Cook, vice president for student affairs.